Under the motto of Mustafa Barzani which says that “It is an honor to serve one’s own people,” the BCF started its activities.

 In Coordination and Management meeting of the United Nations in April of 2016, the BCF was granted a Consultative Status at the United Nations Economic and Social Council (ECOSOC).
 It was also officially registered as a charitable organization in Kuwait in the same year.

-The BCF’s humanitarian activities have transcended Iraq’s borders and it has carried out various activities to assist the most vulnerable in Turkey, Syria, Australia, Bangladesh, Yemen, Saudi Arabia, Serbia, and Lebanon.
+The BCF’s humanitarian activities have transcended Iraq’s borders and it has carried out various activities to assist the most vulnerable in Turkey, Syria, Australia, Bangladesh, Yemen, Saudi Arabia, Serbia, and Lebanon ,South of Sudan.
 The BCF’s projects rely on its sponsors and donors and supported by volunteers.

 The BCF’s headquarters is currently based in Erbil, the capital of the Kurdistan Region of Iraq and is represented in Europe and the United State.
 The foundation opens offices wherever needed to implement humanitarian projects.

 Providing humanitarian aid without discrimination to vulnerable populations in the pursuit of peace and sustainability for humanity and nature.

 BCF longs for a world free of poverty and forced migration in which people have equal access to education, essential services, and a protecting environment.

 The Barzani Charity Foundation is committed to providing humanitarian charity services to meet the needs of beneficiaries (Orphans, Widows, Refugees, IDPs ,People in need, Individuals with special needs, People with low income) in a way which satisfies beneficiaries and concerned parties in accordance with the laws and legislations in force, taking into account the internal and external factors that affects the foundation, through adopting of the quality management system that conforms to the Quality Requirements of the international standard (ISO 9001:2015) and constantly working to improve the system.

 The BCF provides humanitarian assistance to IDPs, refugees